JoB5nd11/Tool4Boxology/README.md

 ##To Keep Improvement
 Implement id for each attributes in order to use in Javascript in a SVG file in future.

-#How to use plugin?
+**#How to use plugin?**

-now it only works on Drawio desktop.
+Now it only works on Drawio desktop.
 To upload external plugin in Drawio desktop, you should got to Draw.io app file > Properties > target field , Add: "--enable-plugins"

 <img src="images/enable-plugin.png" width="300">